YaroslavBordovoy/digital-goods-app/README.md

 python manage.py test
 ```

+## Features
+- User Registration/Authentication
+- Category and product management for sellers using the application interface
+- Functional shopping cart with the ability to change the number of products and place orders

-## Further steps in the development of the project:
+## Further steps in the development of the project
-- Add forms for searching for products;
+- Add forms for searching for products
-- Add product filtering by categories;
+- Add product filtering by categories
-- Add the ability to go from the category page to the corresponding products;
+- Add the ability to go from the category page to the corresponding products
-- Update forms for creating categories and products;
+- Update forms for creating categories and products
-- Update favicons and product images;
+- Update favicons and product images
-- Improve the order history, making it more informative;
+- Improve the order history, making it more informative
-- Add additional tests;
+- Add additional tests
-- ⚙️ (Potentially) Add functionality for processing orders by sellers.
+- ⚙️ (Potentially) Add functionality for processing orders by sellers